Teichlab/scg_lib_structs/docs/source/epi/sci-ATAC-seq.md

 |   19 - 26 | 8 bp Tn5 barcode at the `i5` side.
 This is the barcode in the `C15` primer in Table S12 from the paper |
 |   27 - 36 | 10 bp `i5` index.
 This is the barcode in the P5 primer in Table S12 from the paper                     |

 In this configuration, `D15` and `i7` are sequenced using the bottom strand as the template, and `C15` and `i5` are sequenced using the top strand as the template.
-Therefore, we should take the reverse complementary (rc) in the fowllowing order:
+Therefore, we should take the reverse complementary (rc) in the following order:

 `D15 rc` + `i7 rc` + `C15 rc` + `i5 rc`